Suboxone vs. methadone, which one works best?

 Methadone, also know by the brand names Dolophine and Methadose, has been used for decades to treat opioid addiction.
 It has also been used as an effective pain management drug.
 Suboxone is a combination of buprenorphine and naloxone.

-Methadone, the gold standard for medication-assisted treatment of opiate addiction.
+Methadone is the gold standard for medication-assisted treatment of opiate addiction.

 While Suboxone is relatively new to the field of addiction treatment, methadone has been used to help heroin addicts get clean since the 60s.
-Not only has it stood the test of time, methadone is also known have a 75% success rate, compared to Suboxone’s 50% success rate in treating opiate addiction.
+Not only has it stood the test of time, but methadone is also known to have a 75% success rate, compared to Suboxone’s 50% success rate in treating opiate addiction.

 The downsides of methadone.

 Methadone works, but it is also potentially dangerous.
 The risk of overdose is high.
-Because of this risk, methadone is dispensed at special clinics where patients must come in every day to take their daily dose under observation.
+Because of this risk, methadone is dispensed at specialized clinics where patients must come in every day to take their daily dose under observation.

 Suboxone is safer than methadone.

-Suboxone treatment is also considered safe for patients to fill their own prescriptions and take the medication on their own without observation.
+Suboxone treatment is also considered safe enough that patients can fill their prescriptions and take the medication on their own without observation.
 Because of this, patients can get up to a one month supply of Suboxone.

 Why would methadone still be used over Suboxone?